How To Install A Shower Pan

 The DIY Context

-For a homeowner with basic plumbing knowledge and the right tools (drill, saw, level), installing a prefabricated pan is a manageable project that can be completed in your spare time.
-It offers cost savings on labor.
-However, the homeowner assumes all risk.
-If a leak occurs in the future, the resulting repair costs will far exceed the labor costs originally saved.
+For a home owner with basic plumbing knowledge and the right tools (drill, saw, level), installing a prefabricated pan is a convenient project that can be finished in your extra time.
+It uses cost savings on labor.
+However, the homeowner thinks all threat.
+If a leakage takes place in the future, the resulting repair service expenses will far exceed the labor costs originally saved.

 The Professional/Contractor Context

-For large-scale developments, professional installation is the only viable path.
-A professional team employs standardized construction processes to significantly shorten project timelines, while simultaneously ensuring that every single unit within a hotel-even one comprising hundreds of guest rooms-meets a completely uniform standard.
-Furthermore, professional installers typically provide a warranty on the quality of their workmanship.
+For massive developments, professional installation is the only practical path.
+A professional team employs standardized building and construction processes to substantially reduce job timelines, while simultaneously making certain that each and every single unit within a hotel-- also one comprising hundreds of guest rooms-- meets an entirely consistent standard.
+Additionally, specialist installers usually supply a guarantee on the high quality of their workmanship.

 8. Why Prefabricated Systems are the Trend